Last Updated on January 27, 2023

 The 90/90 decluttering method is simple.
 Ask yourself if you’ve used the item within the last 90 days.
 If the answer is yes, keep it.
 If the answer is no, ask yourself if you will use it within the next 90 days.
 The item goes in the toss or donate pile if the answer is no.

 If it is trash, put it in a trash bag.
 Bags = trash; you’re getting rid of it.
-Boxes = things you might care about.
+Cardboard boxes = things you might care about.
 It’s important to remember that whatever you have deemed to be trash stays trash.

 4. Be Honest With Yourself